Join us at Barista Champs 2023 | Grab your tickets now

 Lifetime membership is the NZSCA’s highest honour in recognition of coffee excellence and contribution.

-See our Lifetime Achievement winners John Burton and Jeff Kennedy here
+Our Lifetime Achievement recipients are John Burton and Jeff Kennedy and Chris Dillon.

 This is an award for an individual in recognition of their outstanding on-going contribution to the NZSCA and the NZ Coffee industry as a whole, they have consistently dedicated time and knowledge to make a lasting impact on the industry and the association.